Ivo-Balbaert/The_Way_to_Jai/book/29_Interacting with C.md

 }
 ```

 In line (1) we define a proc called `IL_Logger_Callback` as having the signature type that follows and as following the #c_call conventions (we re-used the example from § 26.13).
+If it doesn't return anything, `void` needs to be specified.
 Then we define a concrete proc `logger_callback` which has the exact same type as `IL_Logger_Callback`.
 This proc create a temporary new Context called new_context, and calls the proc `log` in this context to log a text string. text is of type `*u8`, so could be a C string.
 In line (2B) we see that `print` cannot be called inside a #c_call routine, but it can be called inside the `push_context` section.